AI

 1. I am extremely uncertain about how advances in artificial intelligence will arise, at what rate, and what effect they will have on the world.
 I am committed to applying the scout mindset, and trying to learn what I can with sincere curiosity.

-2. I expect the development of AI systems to have a meaningful affect on our society in the next 2-5 years.
+2. I expect the development of AI systems to have a meaningful effect on our society in the next 2-5 years.
 I think that the previous technology most likely to be analogous to AI is the internet (as opposed to e.g. cryptocurrency or nuclear fission).

 3. I think there are a variety of ways in which these changes could be negative, up to and including posing an existential risk to humanity.
 This belief is largely grounded in the current gap between model capabilities and control systems.
 I think that the worst-such outcomes are unlikely in the next decade.
 After that I am much less certain.